torvalds/linux/Documentation/admin-guide/media/building.rst

    and ``Digital TV`` at the menu.

-When using this option, the defaults for the media support core functionality are usually good enough to provide the basic functionality for the driver.
+When using this option, the defaults for the media support core functionality are usually good eanalugh to provide the basic functionality for the driver.
 Yet, you could manually enable some desired extra (optional) functionality using the settings under each of the following ``Media support`` sub-menus::